 I think you’ll agree with me when I say that 2020 is turning out to be the strangest year that any of us have ever experienced.
 And as authors who try to analyse events and capture the fears and feelings of our readers, it’s doubly difficult.

 Ten years ago I began writing a novel while at university.
-It was a detective thriller novel, set in a dystopian world that had been ravaged by a virus.
+It was a detective crime thriller story, set in a dystopian society, in a world that had been ravaged by a virus.
 Militaries had seized control of governments and citizens lived under restricted conditions, similar to the COVID-19 lockdown.